 International Driving Permits are not recognised in Nigeria.
 You will need a local licence to operate a motor vehicle in Nigeria.

 Regular and motorcycle taxis are common, but they can pose a serious danger to passengers, other road users and pedestrians.
-Use car hire services which include a local driver.
+Use car hire services that include a local driver.
 These services are available at most major hotels.

 Public transport is often unsafe due to unqualified and uninsured drivers, poor vehicle maintenance, high speed driving and overcrowding.
 Trains are often overcrowded and are targeted by criminals.

 - Avoid using public transport.
-Travel in a locked motor vehicle is a safer option
+Travel in a locked motor vehicle is a safer option.

 Piracy, hijacking, kidnapping from, and armed robbery of, ships at anchor has increased significantly in the coastal areas of the Gulf of Guinea, including near Lagos and the Niger Delta.
 Criminals with speed boats and high calibre weapons are common in these areas.

 The Nigerian Navy has limited capacity to respond to criminal acts at sea.
-The International Maritime Bureau issues piracy reports on its website.
+The International Maritime Bureau issues

 There are concerns over the safety and reliability of some airlines operating domestic flights.
 Airlines may not fully observe maintenance procedures and safety standards.
 Passengers may not be covered by airline insurance.